Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 Vegetable gardens will be most productive when planted in full sun.
 However, many vegetables will thrive and produce a good crop if they receive 4 to 6 hours of direct sunlight a day.

 Locate the garden away from trees if possible so that tree roots will not compete with the vegetables for water and nutrients.
-It is especially important that gardens not be located close to black walnut (Juglans nigra) trees since walnuts produce a compound in their roots, shoots, and leaves that is toxic to many plants including several vegetables.
+It is especially important that gardens not be located close to black walnut (Juglans nigra) trees since walnuts produce a compound in their roots, shoots, and leaves that are toxic to many plants including several vegetables.
 Locate your beds in a location where water is readily available since raised beds will dry out more quickly and require more frequent watering than conventional gardens.
+A 100-square-foot garden requires at least 60 gallons of water a week.
+It will be easier to provide water from a hose and trickle irrigation on a timer will make watering the garden very convenient.

 |Partial sun (4–6 hours per day)*|